 Facts on the Ethiopian plastprintpack market

-Ethiopia’s plastics industry is fast growing
+Ethiopia’s plastics industry is the fastest growing in Africa

 The Country Cluster of EUROMAP-European Plastics and Rubber Machinery confirms significant growth for Ethiopia.

 Ethiopia’s plastics consumption – Strong and steady increase

 - The country's plastics consumption has grown by 15.6% annually over the past years, from 44 kt in 2007 to 268 kt in 2018 and is estimated to be 386 kt in 2022.